Choosing Lifestyle Partners

 We are all flawed creatures regardless of the role portrayed.
 Each needs to demonstrate patience with the others involved.
 Getting to know someone is essential to building trust, a willingness to take time to understand and know each other will make activities much more meaningful for all parties.
 The focus should be on developing a rapport long before engaging in physical activities.
 There are exceptions to this, but they are usually driven by the primal needs of both parties, not by demands of one over the other.

 The lifestyle activities can place a strain on any trust relationships.
 On top of honest is an essential need to explain things in a manner that all parties can understand.
 Clear communications establish limits both hard (won’t do) and soft (subject to intensity and interest at the time.
 Vetting both a dominant or a submissive is essential that each is willing to explain the reasoning and intent.
 It’s a core element of building and nurturing trust.
 Not every time for everything does someone need to define what will happen, and during a scene, it is almost impossible to maintain a rhythm and interrupt proceedings for explanations.
 However, establish ground rules beforehand are essential.
 Nor does a dominant owe the submissive a reason for every order.
-There is a give and take, particularly with newbies where communications support patience.
+There is a give and take, particularly patience is needed with communicating with submissives needing support.

 Focus and Self-Control